The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering: Performance Evaluation

 We map platform-specific parameters to the general model as summarized in Table~\ref{table:Parameters used}.
-The execution time was derived from transaction effects for Sui and transaction receipt for Ethereum.
+Execution time was derived from transaction effects for Sui and transaction receipt for Ethereum.
 The gas price was taken from the transaction data for Sui and from the receipt for Ethereum.
 Touched objects were determined from changed and unchanged objects specified in transaction effects for Sui and were not collected for Ethereum due to them not being explicitly listed in the available data and requiring high-overhead trace analysis of transactions.
+We explain below how we add object sets to Ethereum transactions.

 We note that Ethereum uses a base fee system to determine the minimum gas price.
 Therefore, to better compare transactions across different time periods, we normalize the reported gas used value by this base fee.
 To do this, we divide the gas price by the base fee for a given block made during different time periods.